What Is Methadone?

 - Increasing detox completion rates

-Your methadone detox program is custom prepared, and especially tailored to your personal needs.
+Your methadone detox program is custom prepared, and especially tailored to your personal needs. to minimize the withdrawal effects.

 Our methadone protocol is usually administered in oral tablet form.